rodas-awgichew/real--state-landing-page/README.md

 ---

-## 🛠️ Technologies Used

-- **HTML5 & CSS3**: Semantic markup for clean structure and maintainable styles.
-- **JavaScript**: For interactivity, dynamic content, and responsive navigation.
-- **Responsive Design**: Mobile-first approach using CSS Flexbox/Grid and media queries.
-- **FontAwesome/Icons**: For visually appealing icons and markers.
-- **Google Fonts**: For modern and attractive typography.

----

 ## ✨ Features

-- **Hero Section**: Eye-catching banner with call-to-action.
+- **Hero Section**: Eye-catching banner with a strong call-to-action.
 - **Property Listings**: Display of featured properties with images, descriptions, and pricing.
 - **Contact Form**: Simple form for inquiries and lead generation.
 - **Responsive Layout**: Works seamlessly on desktop, tablet, and mobile devices.
 - **Modern UI/UX**: Clean, minimal, and user-focused design.
-- **Smooth Scrolling & Animations**: Enhanced user experience for navigation and interactions.
+- **Smooth Scrolling & Animations**: Enhanced navigation and interaction experience.

+---

+## 🛠️ Technologies Used

+- **HTML5 & CSS3**: Semantic markup and maintainable styles for clean structure.
+- **Responsive Design**: Mobile-first approach using CSS Flexbox/Grid and media queries.
+- **FontAwesome/Icons**: For visually appealing icons and markers.
+- **Google Fonts**: For modern and attractive typography.

 ---